-I began making art, like most children, at a very young age.
-Although unlike most, I continued on through adulthood.
-Being from the small town of Thief River Falls, MN, exposed me to a tranquil, farming lifestyle that developed my fondness of nature, realism, and more tradition forms of art.
+Like other children, I began making art at a very young age.
+Unlike others, I never suppressed my imagination as an initiation into adulthood.
+Being from the small rural town of Thief River Falls, MN, I was exposed to a tranquil, farming lifestyle that developed my fondness of nature, realism, and more traditional forms of art.

 My work draws from a deep well of inspiration: stories, images, music.
 The narrative aspects of these sources motivate me to elicit profound emotions through open-ended pieces.
 Employing a style shaped by my fondness of a slightly skewed take on reality (as I am not a photographer), my works span a variety of subjects and mediums such as oil paints on saw blades and chalk portraits, to sculpture hybrids and domed landscapes.